 - Surveys of College Educators and Employers

-On this page, students, parents, teachers, community members, and school leaders will find statements and letters from 68 public and private institutions of higher education from across New England stating—unequivocally—that students with proficiency-based grades and transcripts will not be disadvantaged in any way during the college admissions process.
+On this page, students, parents, teachers, community members, and school leaders will find statements and letters from a range of public and private institutions of higher education from across New England stating—unequivocally—that students with proficiency-based grades and transcripts will not be disadvantaged in any way during the college admissions process.

 Planning for Proficiency: A Guide for Maine School Leaders

 This Guide was developed to offer strategies and activities to successfully complete the essential steps in planning and implementing a proficiency-based learning system in your high school.
-A series of info briefs to be released once per week beginning in late January, the Guide outlines key issues and strategies for successful implementation.
+The Guide, a series of info briefs, outlines key issues and strategies for successful implementation.

 Creative Commons All the resources on this site have been published under a Creative Commons license, which lets schools remix, tweak, and build upon our work non-commercially, as long as they credit us and license their new creations under the identical terms.
 While we retain the original copyright on the work, you can republish or repurpose anything on this site as long as you (1) credit the Great Schools Partnership as the source of the work; (2) do not sell or use the work commercially in any way; and (3) republish all work, including derivative or modified work, under an identical Creative Commons license so that others can also republish and built upon the work.